 The technician will usually begin by checking your driver’s license or other government-issued ID to verify your identity.
 They will then start the physical exam, which typically includes checking your height, weight, pulse, blood pressure and also taking blood and urine samples.

-Other examination requirements could include an electrocardiogram (EKG) and/or an X-ray.
-The insurance company’s underwriting guidelines will determine if this is necessary.
-Carriers usually request them based on age and coverage amount.
+Other examination requirements could include an electrocardiogram (EKG), stress test and/or a chest X-ray, depending on the insurance company’s underwriting guidelines.
+Carriers may request them based on your age and desired coverage amount.

 When the exam is complete, the lab will screen the blood and urine samples for a variety of possible health conditions.
 These conditions can include: